Davor Šuker: Real Madrid

 Šuker went on to move to Real Madrid.
 This transfer came prior to the start of the 1996–97 season.
 With Los Galacticos, his goalscoring potency continued as he scored 24 goals in 38 appearances. Šuker ended up as the third-best scorer within the league, behind Barcelona's Ronaldo and Real Betis's Alfonso.
 During that season, he scored three hat-tricks in the Primera seeing Madrid to lift the league title.
-Along with Raúl and Predrag Mijatović, he formed a dangerous trio that struck fear in the opposing defenses to assure eventual acclaim for the club.
+Along with Raúl and Predrag Mijatović, he formed an effective offensive line for the club.

 Šuker was again successful with Real Madrid in the following season, which won the 1997–98 UEFA Champions League.
 In the Primera, Šuker scored 10 goals in 29 appearances.
 Within the 1998–99 season, his presence at Real Madrid was reduced despite the fact he performed well at that summer's World Cup.
 This was seen as he made only 19 Primera appearances, scoring 4 goals as a whole.
 By that season's end, he opted to leave the club.
 His decision to leave also marked the close of his eight-season-long spell in the Spanish Primera, where he scored 114 goals in 239 total appearances.

 Arsenal

 Šuker joined FA Premier League club Arsenal for the 1999–2000 season.
+While in the Premier League, he was nicknamed by the British press "Sukerman", an allusion to comic book superhero Superman.
 He made his league debut on 22 August 1999 in a 2–1 defeat to Manchester United at Highbury, coming on as a substitute for the final 15 minutes.
 He played another two matches as a substitute before making his first start in Arsenal's 3–1 home victory over Aston Villa, where he scored a brace, his first two goals in the Premier League.
 With Arsenal, he played in the 2000 UEFA Cup Final as an extra-time substitute, Šuker missed his penalty as Arsenal lost to Turkish side Galatasaray on penalties.

 Šuker also scored once in the League Cup against Middlesbrough and twice in the UEFA Champions League against AIK (once at home and once away).
 He scored 8 league goals (including 3 braces) in 22 Premiership appearances with Arsenal.